Quantifying and managing uncertainty in piecewise-deterministic Markov processes: Optimizing the CDF

 with boundary conditions $\uhat_i(\x) = q_i(\x)$ for all $\x \in Q$.
 In a non-smooth case, these value functions can be still interpreted as the unique viscosity solution \cite{DavisFarid1999}.
 The system \eqref{eq:uhat_pde} is a natural non-linear generalization of \eqref{eq:expected_pde} and can be similarly discretized by semi-Lagrangian techniques.
 However, the coupling between different modes makes it difficult to solve the discretized system efficiently even in the case of simple/isotropic cost and dynamics.
-A variety of Dijkstra-like non-iterative methods developed for deterministic problems (e.g., \cite{sethian1996fast, sethian2003ordered, chacon2012fast, alton2012ordered, mirebeau2014efficient}) will not be applicable for $\Lambda \neq 0$ and one has to resort to slower iterative algorithms instead \cite{ShenVlad}.
+A variety of Dijkstra-like non-iterative methods developed for deterministic problems (e.g., \cite{sethian1996fast, sethian2003ordered, chacon2012fast, alton2012ordered, mirebeau2014efficient}) will not be applicable for $\Lambda \neq 0$ and one has to resort to slower iterative algorithms instead \cite{ShenVlad, GeeVladimirsky2020}.

-We will further refer to a policy $\ba_*(\cdot) \in \A$ as {\em expectation-optimal} if $\uhat_i(\x) = u^{\ba_*(\cdot)}_i(\x)$ for all $(\x,i) \in \domain \times \M.$ Once $\uhat_i$'s are computed, such an optimal policy can be defined pointwise by utilizing $\argmin$ values\footnote{ Additional assumptions on $\Bf_i$'s and $C_i$'s can be imposed to ensure that this $\argmin$ is a singleton as long as $\uhat_i$ is differentiable \cite{bardi2008optimal}.
-But the expectation-optimal policy is still not uniquely defined at the points where $\nabla \uhat_i$ does not exist, and a tie-breaking procedure (e.g., based on a lexicographic ordering) can be employed to avoid the ambiguity.} from \eqref{eq:uhat_pde}.
-We note that the $\ba_*(\cdot)$-determined running cost and dynamics defined by \eqref{eq:policy_based} will be only piecewise Lipschitz in $\x,$ which is precisely the setting considered in section \ref{sec:compute}.
+Once $\uhat_i$'s are computed, an optimal {\em feedback policy} $\ba_*(\x,i)$ can be defined pointwise (for all $\x$ and $i$ simultaneously) by utilizing $\argmin$ values\footnote{ Additional assumptions on $\Bf_i$'s and $C_i$'s can be imposed to ensure that this $\argmin$ is a singleton as long as $\uhat_i$ is differentiable \cite{bardi2008optimal}.
+But even with these assumptions, the expectation-optimal policy will still be non-unique at the points where $\nabla \uhat_i$ does not exist, and a tie-breaking procedure (e.g., based on a lexicographic ordering) can be employed to avoid the ambiguity.} from \eqref{eq:uhat_pde}.
+The $\ba_*(\cdot)$-determined running cost and dynamics defined by \eqref{eq:policy_based} will be only piecewise Lipschitz in $\x,$ which is precisely the setting considered in section \ref{sec:compute}.
+Finally, we note that the above can be also viewed as an implicit definition for a piecewise open-loop optimal policy $\balpha_* \in \A$: